LLyaudet/transliteration_profile_iconv/README.txt

   - or the second hexadecimal string may be replaced by:
-    -- 'i' this single letter will tell to transliteration_profile_iconv to ignore the input "character/tuple/prefix" (or equivalently maps it to the empty tuple) and continue, 'i' is explicit because a missing hexadecimal string may also denote an error when the user created his profile -- a negative integer between -1 and -32768: will define user controlled error codes in case the user wants to distinguish between untransliterated characters.
+    -- 'i' this single letter will tell to transliteration_profile_iconv to ignore the input "character/tuple/prefix" (or equivalently maps it to the empty tuple) and continue, 'i' is explicit because a missing hexadecimal string may also denote an error when the user created his profile
+    -- a negative integer between -1 and -32768: will define user controlled error codes, in case the user wants to distinguish between untransliterated characters.
 - there is no comment, no other character allowed apart ASCII [a-f0-9 i\-]

 Loaded transliteration profiles are stored in a tree structure that is memory expensive,